Jyoshikapichika/dsu-website/README.md

 3. Run `index.html` in any browser

 ## Aknowledgements
-This project was developed as part of an academic learning initiative to gain practical experience in web development, collaboration, and version control practices
+This project was developed as part of an acadamic learning initiative to gain practical experience in web development, collabration, and version control practices
 ---

 ## GitHub Repository